Install wkHTMLtoPDF on 1und1/ionos Managed Server

 That made me feel good to never put my money on Typo3 and on very specific software setting.
 I always try to have as less technical debt as possible and websites should run on the cheapest shared host, if possible.

-With PDF it's difficult and I started thinking about renting a small Virtual Private Server and setting up a PDF service for that purpose, with all the technical dept that comes with it.
+With PDF it's difficult and I started thinking about renting a small Virtual Private Server and setting up a PDF service for that purpose, with all the technical debt that comes with it.

 But then the Mail from 1und1/ionos technical support came with the following instructions: